What is Wealthsimple and How Does it Actually Work? | Wealthsimple

 I promise there's no robot.

-OK.
-You guys invest in passive funds.
-I read that Warren Buffett said that after he dies, he wants his heirs to invest in passive funds to avoid the “frictional” costs of active investment.
-What’s he talking about?

 When he says frictional costs, he’s talking about the fees you pay to have funds actively managed.
-In the UK alone, investors pay on average 2.56% in fees for financial advice and investment management.
-In comparison, passive funds track at a way lower cost.
+An ETF that tracks the S&P 500 for example, charges about .05% in expenses.
+That’s pretty cheap.
+On the other hand, it is common for mutual funds in the United States to charge up to 1.0%.
 Buffett also noted that active investing doesn't give you a better return.

 So let's be transparent.
 Exactly what are the fees at Wealthsimple?

-Absolutely.
-It comes down to how you want to spend your time, and how confident you are in your financial skills.
-Ask yourself these three questions: Do I feel like I don’t need any help with financial planning and building the perfect portfolio of funds?
-Do I want to be responsible for rebalancing my account?
-Do I want to be responsible for making tough decisions when the markets are going down?
-If the answer to any one of those is a maybe, then we're probably a solution you should look at.

-An investment adviser once told me everybody’s happy with passive investment when the market’s on the rise, but when the market’s in free fall, I’d be glad he’s there to minimise the downside.

-The number-one sales pitch for “active investing” — people who believe that they can pick stocks or sectors that will outperform the broad market index — is that an adviser will protect your downside.
+The number-one sales pitch for “active investing”—people who believe that they can pick stocks or sectors that will outperform the broad market index—is that an advisor will protect your downside.
 But there have been plenty of studies done showing that over 80% of active managers have failed to outperform broad market indices over a 10-year period.
-You’d better be damn sure your adviser is in that other 20%.
+You’d better be damn sure your advisor is in that other 20%.
 Which is of course impossible to know.

 When I think of tech companies, I think of head-spinning burn rates, off-the-hook parties.
 Are you going to be using my money to get Kanye to play the Wealthsimple Christmas party?

-That sounds fun, but no. We're a finance company, and we're in the business of money management.
-So prudent spending is very important to us.
-We plan to be around for decades to come.

-That reminds me, tech companies aren’t exactly famous for their longevity.
-If Wealthsimple goes out of business, is my money going to disappear with you?

 No. Every account is actually held in your name, so if something were to happen to us, the account would still be there.
-When you invest with Wealthsimple, your assets are held by SEI Investments (Europe) Ltd., Wealthsimple's UK custodial broker.
-They look after $468 billion of client assets (as of 2016) and are regulated by the FCA in the UK.
-Also, you've got the Financial Services Compensation Scheme as a backup.
+We don’t hold your assets.
+And you’ve also got the Securities Investor Protection Corporation (SIPC) as a backup.

 But how are you guys going to get rich if you are charging so little in fees?

 We think we’re going to attract a lot of people who understand how much more they'll pay by using a lot of the big players in the financial industry.
 (And a lot of people who simply enjoy using Wealthsimple more than any other financial tool.)
-By using technology to simplify the investment process we're able to reduce the overhead costs that traditional financial institutions typically have.
+At a traditional bank, 50% of the fees you’re paying can go toward advisors’ sales commissions.
+We don’t think those salesmen are earning that money.
+Our advisors receive bonuses based only upon our clients’ feedback.
+Plus traditional investment firms typically have a huge back office, people pushing paper whose salaries you pay in the form of fees.
+Part of our business strategy is to not pay for a lot of the unnecessary things big banks pay for.

 So is part of this about the fact that big banks are terrible?

 I don't believe that you have to invest with us because you think banks are bad.
-I came from the world of traditional financial institutions, in fact.
+I came from a large bank, in fact.
 I think that the high-net-worth planning divisions within the banks are pretty good.
-Unfortunately you need more than £500,000 in assets to qualify to use them.
+Unfortunately you need a million dollars in assets to qualify to use them.

-If I give you my money, are you going to be calling me every five minutes?

-If you want to speak to us, we welcome that, and we’re easy to get on the phone.
-Otherwise, all of the investing and portfolio-rebalancing and all the other good financial stuff is automated.
-Just set it and forget it.
-Though you can keep an eye on your balance as much as you want — hopefully it'll be getting bigger.